 - group B Coxsackie virus: spastic paralysis, herpangina, pleurodynia, myocarditis, pericarditis, and meningoencephalitis

-- echovirus: common cold, rash, aseptic meningitis, myopericarditis, paralysis, hemorrhagic conjunctivitis
+- echovirus: common cold, rash, aseptic meningitis, myopericarditis, paralysis, acute hemorrhagic conjunctivitis

-- rhinovirus: the common cold (over 100 different serotypes).
+- rhinovirus: the common cold (over 100 different serotypes), mild respiratory illness

 What are causes and risk factors for an enterovirus infection?

 The causes for enterovirus infections are simply the passage of one of the many enteroviruses from one person directly to another, usually by contact with respiratory secretions and/or stool from infected individuals.
-Occasionally, environmental sources such as water may be contaminated with enteroviruses that can infect individuals.
+Occasionally, enteroviruses may contaminate environmental sources such as water.
 The most common risk factor for getting an enterovirus infection is direct contact with any bodily secretions (especially respiratory and/or fecal) from an infected individual.
-Individuals with immature (neonates and infants) or compromised immune systems also are at higher risk for enterovirus infections than normal children or adults.
+Individuals with immature (neonates and infants) or compromised immune systems (for example, children with type 1 diabetes) also are at higher risk for enterovirus infections than normal children or adults.
 Pregnant females and individuals with respiratory problems like asthma are at higher risk.
 Individuals are at highest risk during the fall and summer months.

 Are enteroviruses contagious?

 Yes, enteroviruses are contagious often by direct contact from person to person with respiratory secretions or by contact with fecal material.
-Some enteroviruses can be transmitted indirectly when uninfected people come in contact with food or fluids contaminated by secretions (feces, oral secretions, or droplets) from infected individuals.
+Some enteroviruses spread indirectly when uninfected people come in contact with food or fluids contaminated by secretions (feces, oral secretions, or droplets) from infected individuals.
 The viruses are capable of surviving on surfaces like tables and door handles for several days.